 Our bodies tend to naturally crave warmer foods during the colder months.

-So, instead of mindlessly making my way into the kitchen to eat the same breakfast I eat everyday: Dr. Pepper and a Greek yogurt, I slow down to sip one of my favorite hot drinks and enjoy a warm slice of buttered toast with jelly.
+So, instead of mindlessly making my way into the kitchen to eat the same breakfast I eat everyday: Coke and a yogurt bowl, I slow down to sip one of my favorite hot drinks and enjoy a warm egg scramble or bowl of oatmeal.